- 1 can (15-1/4 ounces) sliced peaches

-- 1 package (7 ounces) frozen fully cooked breakfast sausage links, thawed and halved lengthwise
+- 1 package (7 ounces) frozen Jones All Natural Fully Cooked Sausage Links, thawed and halved lengthwise

 - Drain peaches, reserving juice; set aside.
 In a small saucepan, combine sugar and cornstarch; stir in 1/2 cup reserved peach juice until smooth.
 Bring to a boil.
 Cook and stir for 1-2 minutes or until thickened.
 Stir in syrup and butter; set aside and keep warm.

 - Combine the remaining juice and enough water to measure 1 cup.
 In a small bowl, combine the pancake mix, egg, oil and juice mixture.
-Pour into a greased 13-in. x 9-in. baking dish.
+Pour into a greased 13x9-in. baking dish.
 Arrange sausages and peaches over the top.

-- Bake, uncovered, at 350° for 30-40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 30-40 minutes or until a toothpick inserted in the center comes out clean.
 Cut into squares; serve warm with peach syrup.
 Yield: 6 servings.

 "This was DELICIOUS.
 I made this using leftover blueberry sausage and it was perfect.
 I personally wasn't a fan of the peach syrup, so I'll just use regular next time, but the dish itself was really good!!!
 For me it only took about 25-26 minutes in the oven.
 I'll make this again and may even try throwing in different types of fruit.
 Mmmm!"